erroronline1/qualitymanagement/assistant/modules/readme.md

 output text is selected on click by default. to avoid this add a property `disableOutputSelect=true;` to module.var. this is considered not to be implemented global through registered-modules for being dynamically mutable if desired within the module itself (e.g. see mailtools).

 ## inter-module communication
-communication between modules is possible with use of localstorage or cookies. this has to be observed strictly, because of possible failures and dependencies of js-data-files. there might be spaghetti! use the `core.function.setting` method and always make sure to have proper default and error handling in case of missing data. initiating functions of submodules partially accept queries to handle preselections.
+communication between modules is possible with use of localstorage or cookies. this has to be observed strictly, because of possible failures and dependencies of js-data-files. there might be spaghetti! use the `core.fn.setting` method and always make sure to have proper default and error handling in case of missing data. initiating functions of submodules partially accept queries to handle preselections.

 ## api
 every module has to contain an api-method that returns some value (at least a `return;`). the api-module is called by the global search from the start site. lack of the api will result in errors. every registered module will be called even if the user has deselected it in the settings (so the user might get a feeling of content and meaning of modules and has a guaranteed meaningful access).